efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 ## Screenplay summarization as scene selection

-Given a screenplay, which is naturally segmented into $N$ scenes $s$, we want to select an optimal subsequence of $M$ scenes that presents the main story -storyline- from beginning to end while omitting all unnecessary details and decreasing drastically the video length.
+Given a screenplay, which is naturally segmented into $N$ scenes $s$, we want to select an optimal subsequence of $M$ scenes that presents the storyline.

-**Input**: Screenplay as a sequence of scenes $\mathcal{D}$.
-Each scene $s$ has description parts (i.e., what the camera sees) and dialogue parts between the characters.
+**Input**: Screenplay as a sequence of scenes.
+Each scene $s$ has description (i.e., what the camera sees) and dialogue parts.

 **Output**: much smaller subsequence of scenes containing most important events in the story; video summary by merging the videos of the selected scenes.
 <div class="row">